Eston College: History

-Situated in the far south-east corner of the small farming community, Eston College began with an old farm house and use of the Eston Full Gospel Church on the other side of town.
-The student body grew quickly and by the second term of 1944–1945 school year there were 18 students registered.
-During the early years G. S. McLean was the Principal with Rev. W. B. Marshall and his wife serving as teachers, the registrar, and the secretary.
+Situated in the far southeast corner of the small farming community, Eston College began with an old farmhouse and used the Eston Full Gospel Church on the other side of town.
+The student body grew quickly and by the second term of the 1944–1945 school year, there were 18 students registered.
+During the early years, G. S. McLean was the Principal with Rev. W. B. Marshall and his wife serving as teachers, the registrar, and the secretary.
 The early years depended upon adjunct faculty such as Lorne Pritchard, Ern Baxter, and Albert Marshall.
 The Bible education received in these early years set a precedent for the future of FGBI.

 In a meeting in Eston on October 8, 1953, the governing bodies of FGBI and the Apostolic Missionary Training Institute (AMTI) met for the final time to complete the merger of the two Bible schools.
 The two church fellowships of the ACOP and the Evangelical Churches of Pentecost were already undergoing talks of a merger and it was deemed unnecessary to have two Bible schools.
 It was decided that AMTI would close down and the students would be transferred to FGBI.

-G. S. McLean served at the president of FGBI for 39 years and saw the small prairie Bible school grow from 6 students in its inaugural year to a peak that stands to this day of 187 students in 1976.
+G. S. McLean served as the president of FGBI for 39 years and saw the small prairie Bible school grow from 6 students in its inaugural year to a peak that stands to this day of 187 students in 1976.
 During this time FGBI also saw its campus develop and other departments open within the institution.
 Notably FGBI Press, Summer Institute of Missions, the A. D. Marshall Library, The Bible and Science Department, and was host to numerous conferences and gatherings.

 In April 1983 the Board of Directors of FGBI appointed Rev. Alan Mortensen as president and Willard Mitchell as vice president.
 Although G. S. McLean retired as president he became Chancellor of the Full Gospel Bible Institute until his death in 2000.
 Alan Mortensen would lead FGBI through the next 12 years seeing growth and change take place as time progressed through the eighties and nineties.
-During Alan Mortensen's tenure as president there was a devastating fire that destroyed the chapel which led to further campus development, there were new ministry opportunities that were made available, a flag was adopted for the institution, and growth was to take place after an enrolment low in 1986 with 97 students.
+During Alan Mortensen's tenure as president, there was a devastating fire that destroyed the chapel which led to further campus development, there were new ministry opportunities that were made available, and a flag was adopted for the institution.